Pearl was one of three dogs picked up for vagrancy by the pet police. No owner ever came to claim her, so she’s starting anew.

 - Contact information for your veterinarian is required and we will do a reference check.

-- If local, schedule a meet-n-greet after your application has been processed.
+- If local, (within reasonable driving distance) schedule a meet-n-greet after your application has been processed.
 If you have another dog, bring it.
 A home inspection and interview will be done after a successful meet-n-greet.
+Sometimes we can bring the dog to you for a combined meet-n-greet and home inspection.

 - Local adoption fee is $200.00 This includes spay surgery, vaccination against Parvovirus, Distemper, Adednovirus, Rabies, and Bordatella and a thorough de-worming.
 This dog has been microchipped and will be registered in the adopters name.
 Any health issues we found were addressed and are described below.